 Miriam’s aforementioned status as a Shardbinder also finds its way into the gameplay.
 In what is essentially the “Tactical Soul System” from Aria of Sorrow, Miriam is able to absorb “shards” from enemies within the game.
 Nearly every enemy boasts its own shard, each of which will grant Miriam with new powers and abilities.
 Depending on the enemy type, you may have to farm them for a bit before you claim their shard, but the shards still shouldn’t be too hard to come by.

-Shards come in different types, represented by colors: Conjure shards (Red) give Miriam a magic-consuming attack, Manipulative (Blue) give Miriam status/form-altering abilities, Directional (Purple) are able to be sent in different directions by the player, Passive (Yellow) – as their name implies – grant bonuses that are always active once equipped.
-Familiar shards (Green) give Miriam a monster partner to aide her in battle, while Skill (clear) shards are claimed by defeating bosses or found hidden in the castle, and give Miriam new means to traverse said castle.
+Shards come in different types, represented by colors: Conjure shards (Red) give Miriam a magic-consuming attack.
+Manipulative shards (Blue) give Miriam status-altering abilities.
+Directional shards (Purple) grant abilities which are able to be sent in different directions by the player.
+Passive shards (Yellow) – as their name implies – grant bonuses that are always active once equipped.
+Familiar shards (Green) give Miriam a monster partner to aide her in battle.
+Finally, Skill shards (clear) are claimed by defeating bosses or found hidden in the castle, and give Miriam new means to traverse said castle.

 With the exception of the Skill Shards (which are always active, unless the player turns off their effects in the pause menu), the player can only equip one of each shard type at a time.
 The game’s most addictive side quest sees the player gathering materials so Miriam’s alchemist friend Johannes can level up the shards.
 Additionally, the more of a specific shard you have, the more powerful that shard’s ability will be.
 In addition, like in Symphony of the Night and its kin, Miriam can gain a wide range of different weapons – from swords and spears to firearms and shoes, to name a few – and can equip various armors with stats and effects of their own.
 Not only can Miriam level up and gain strength, but so too can the Familiars when aiding Miriam in battle.